 Monika Bryant, Retired, Manchester Housing and Redevelopment Authority

 August (Gus) Fromuth, Managing Director, Freedom Energy Logistics

-Officer John Levasseur, Police Officer and MPAL Coordinator, Manchester Police Athletic League, Manchester Police Department
+Officer Ryan Hardy, Police Officer and MPAL Coordinator, Manchester Police Athletic League, Manchester Police Department

-David Mara, State of NH Drug Czar, Retired Chief of Police-Manchester
+David Mara, Governor’s Advisor on Addiction and Behavioral Health, State of NH and Retired Chief of Police

 Pat Griffin, Owner Tri-State Home Inspection and Griffin Home Restoration